 Cuboid syndrome, also known as cuboid subluxation, is a less common cause of pain on the foot side.
 It usually results from continuous stress on the feet.

-Cuboid syndrome is likely to occur in dancers, athletes, and fitness enthusiasts.
+Cuboid syndrome will likely occur in dancers, athletes, and fitness enthusiasts.

 Nerve Problem

-Nerve damage, or peripheral neuropathy, in the feet is common in people with diabetes.
+Nerve damage, or peripheral neuropathy, in the feet is typical in people with diabetes.
 High sugar levels in the blood can damage foot nerves gradually.

 Peripheral neuropathy causes sharp, stabbing pain in the foot side.
 It can also make you feel a burning sensation.
 Nerve pain primarily affects mobility, making it hard for you to walk or stand up.